narayanswa30663/MUN_Speechmaker/README.md

 Enjoy!

+![alt text](http://creativecommons.org.nz/wp-content/uploads/2012/05/by-nc-nd.png "License")

-#### Important note: This file is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license, and as such, it cannot be distributed without our prior consent.
-In the event that unauthorized distribution is detected, the license of the distributing party will be revoked.
+##### In the event that unauthorized distribution is detected, the license of the distributing party will be revoked.
 Read the LICENSE.md file for more details.

-![alt text](http://creativecommons.org.nz/wp-content/uploads/2012/05/by-nc-nd.png "License")

 ##### Program created by Raghav and Kabir.